Mike Modano: Stars move to Dallas

 Prior to the 1993–94 NHL season, the North Stars moved to Dallas to become the Dallas Stars.
 Considering the relocation to Texas as an opportunity for a fresh start, with different expectations from fans and the media, Modano decided to accept Gainey's suggestions to become a more complete player and perform more attacks.
 Modano recorded a personal-best 50 goals and again scored 93 points.
 Soon he became an idol in Dallas, becoming the player who sold the most jerseys and received the most letters.
 During the next two seasons, Modano lowered his goalscoring and had many injuries – a concussion, a knee injury and ruptured ankle tendons – but improved his defensive play.
 Despite that, the Stars failed to qualify for the 1996 Stanley Cup playoffs, and Gainey stepped down as head coach, while remaining general manager.

-Ken Hitchcock was hired on January 8, 1996, as Dallas' coach, installing a defensive-minded system while requesting Modano to concentrate on his offense and using him more routinely – instead of the 15–18 minutes he played under Gainey, Modano routinely played 25 minutes with Hitchcock.
-Helped by the acquisitions of Joe Nieuwendyk and Sergei Zubov, Modano led the Stars to the Central Division title in the 1996–97 season.
-In the 1997-98 season, having acquired goaltender Ed Belfour, the Stars won the Presidents' Trophy with the league's top regular season record.
-In the 1998 Stanley Cup playoffs the Stars reached the Western Conference Finals where they fell in six games to the eventual back-to-back Stanley Cup champions, the Detroit Red Wings.
+Ken Hitchcock was hired on January 8, 1996, as the new head coach, installing a defensive-minded system while requesting Modano to concentrate on his offense and using him more routinely – instead of the 15–18 minutes he played under Gainey, Modano routinely played 25 minutes with Hitchcock.
+Helped by the acquisitions of Joe Nieuwendyk and Sergei Zubov, Modano led the Stars to the Central Division title in the 1996–97 season, but they lost in the opening round of the playoffs to the underdog Edmonton Oilers.

+In the 1997–98 season, having acquired goaltender Ed Belfour, the Stars won the Presidents' Trophy with the league's top regular season record, edging out the New Jersey Devils.
+In the 1998 Stanley Cup playoffs the Stars defeated the San Jose Sharks in six games and the Edmonton Oilers in give games to reached the Western Conference Final where they fell in six games to the eventual back-to-back Stanley Cup champions, the Detroit Red Wings.